trivago/cucable-plugin/README.md

 }
 </pre>

-## 2. Running them with Maven failsafe
+## 2. Running the generated tests with Maven failsafe

 This will skip the unit tests (if any) and run the generated runner classes with Failsafe.
 Since all generated runner classes from the step before end with ___IT__, they are automatically considered integration tests and run with failsafe.